aliemteam/aliemcards/cards/ecg-sgarbossa/card.md

 # ECG: Sgarbossa Criteria for LBBB and AMI

 It is difficult to determine if a patient with a left bundle branch block (LBBB) has an acute myocardial infarction (AMI) because ST segments are "appropriately discordant" with the terminal portion of the QRS.

-In a Left Bundle Branch Block (LBBB), the major, terminal portion of the QRS complex will normally be “appropriately discordant” with the ST segment.
+- The major, terminal portion of the QRS complex will normally be “appropriately discordant” with the ST segment.

--   Be aware that Sgarbossa are not perfect in screening for AMI
--   Use as another data point in risk-stratifying these complex patients with LBBB
--   Sgarbossa criteria applies also for LBBB pattern seen in pacemaker patients

 ## Sgarbossa criteria

 -   For detecting an AMI in the setting of a LBBB
 -   Derived from the [GUSTO-1 trial](http://www.nejm.org/doi/full/10.1056/NEJM199602223340801)
+-   Sgarbossa criteria are NOT perfect in screening for AMI
+-   Use as another data point in risk-stratifying these complex patients with LBBB
+-   Sgarbossa criteria applies also for LBBB pattern seen in pacemaker patients

 <table>
   <tr>